Kernix13/beginner-git-commands/BEGINNER_GIT.md

 git config --global user.name "Your Name"
 ```

-Those worked and I cloned this repo.
-Then I made a change and tried to commit it but I got an error in the command (see the last 4 lines in the code block above).
-So you still need to use `user.name` and `user.email`:
+Those worked and I then cloned this repo.
+Then I made a change and tried to commit it but I got an error in the terminal (see the last 4 lines in the code block above).
+So you still need to use and set `user.name` and `user.email`.
+To do that, enter the following commands:

 ```sh
 git config --global user.name "Github user name"